-No fewer than eight persons have been abducted victims have been rescued from bandits along the Galadimawa Kidandan Area of Giwa Local Government Area of Kaduna State.
+No fewer than eight persons abducted victims have been rescued from bandits along the Galadimawa Kidandan Area of Giwa Local Government Area of Kaduna State.

 As stated, the victims rescued by operatives of the state’s Police Command were said to have been abducted along Kaduna-Zaria Expressway aboard a luxury bus on February 29, 2021, by the bandits.